 Before You Begin

 To get the most accurate and personalized information from your ALEX experience, first, determine your Employment Category.
-They are listed below.
-If you are unsure which category you’re in, complete this UW System Employment Category Questionnaire.
+Listed below are the categories and the abbreviations used in ALEX.

 UW System Employment Categories: